 Mosaic was asked to create a brand identity for the aerodrome, a new website and associated marketing materials to position Stow Maries as a unique attraction for both families and history enthusiasts alike to enjoy.

 Our designers created the Stow Maries logo to reflect the strut-braced wings of a World War I Sopwith Camel fighter plane – an aircraft which was once found at the aerodrome during the war.
 The logo is an accurate representation of the aircraft even down to angle of the wings in relation to the plane body.

-- Original design and carefully considered imagery to reflect visitor experience of ‘stepping-back-in-time’
+Original design and carefully considered imagery to reflect visitor experience of ‘stepping-back-in-time’.
+Features include:

 - Event listings & ticket purchasing

 - Latest news ticker tape

 The role of volunteers at Stow Maries is vital and capturing their enjoyment at helping to develop the site as a visitor attraction was crucial in attracting more volunteers.
 Mosaic’s video team captured the unique essence of the location and the work being undertaken by the venue’s supporters.

 Next case studyColchester Institute – University Centre Colchester >